 Vitamin C Fruits List

 Fruits are delicious and nutritious.
-In addition, they are a good source of precious Vitamin C. Let us look at some of the fruits high in vitamin c and their benefits.
+In addition, they are a good source of precious Vitamin C. Let us look at some fruits high in vitamin c and their benefits.

 1. Kiwifruit

-These delicious fruits not only look good but are also packed rich in vitamin E, proteins, folate, & Vitamin K. So, grab a quick slice of kiwi for a healthy breakfast.
+These delicious fruits look good and are packed rich in vitamin E, proteins, folate, & Vitamin K. So, grab a quick slice of kiwi for a healthy breakfast.

 Vitamin C content: